archernar/cuu/README.md

      policycodecommitpoweruser-remove -a           Remove arn:aws:iam::aws:policy/AWSCodeCommitPowerUser from user
-     policycreate                 -a -t        Create policy bu name and upload policy document this.json policydelete                 -a -t        Delete local policy ARN policygetall                 -a           Get all policy documents
+     policycreate                 -a -t        Create policy bu name and upload policy document this.json policydelete                 -a -t        Delete local policy ARN policydetach                 -a -u -t     Detach policy from user policygetall                 -a           Get all policy documents
      policyget                    -a -t        Get policy
+     policygetdocument            -a           Get policy document
      policygetlocal               -a           Get local policy documents
      policylistall                -a           List all policies
      policylistaws                -a           List all AWS policies